searxng/searxng/docs/donate.rst

 - the domain names (searxng.org and searx.space)
 - the protonmail account

-If there is enough fund we can ask for a security audit or pay an UX designer.
+If there is enough fund we can ask for a security audit or pay an User Experience (UX) designer.

 Payment methods
 ---------------